-In preparation of the election process starting, the 'Election Timetable' will also be available on the Governor 'Elections' webpage - https://mft.nhs.uk/the-trust/governors-and-members/elections/ with the

-2021 election process formally starting on Friday, 16th July 2021 and voting packs being dispatched to eligible Members on Friday, 20th August 2021 (for those Governor seats that are contested only).
+In preparation of the election process starting, the 'Election Timetable' will also be available on the Governor 'Elections' webpage - https://mft.nhs.uk/the-trust/governors-and-members/elections/ with the 2022 election process formally starting on Thursday, 14th July 2022 and voting packs being dispatched to eligible Members on Thursday, 18th August 2022 (for those Governor seats that are contested only).

 Election notification and papers are usually sent via e-mail or post via the election company to relevant/qualifying members (constituencies where Governor seats are open for election).
-Voting packs are also sent directly to qualifying members via e-mail or post (for those Governor seats that are contested only), with the 2021 deadline date that votes are to be returned directly to the Election Company (Civica Election Services) being 5pm on Thursday, 9th September 2021 (via the on-line election website or post or telephone):
+Voting packs are also sent directly to qualifying members via e-mail or post (for those Governor seats that are contested only), with the 2022 deadline date that votes are to be returned directly to the Election Company (Civica Election Services) being 5pm on Thursday, 8th September 2022 (via the on-line election website or post):